ktr-skmt/werewolfworld/example/0.2/lobby.md

 1. main page (From AuthController)
 1. (client to server) select a village list; [enterLobbyForHumanPlayer.json](https://werewolf.world/example/0.2/enterLobbyForHumanPlayer.json)
 1. (server to client) go to a page of a village list; [lobbyForHumanPlayer.json](https://werewolf.world/example/0.2/lobbyForHumanPlayer.json)
-1. (client to server) push a button for building a village;
+1. (client) push a button for building a village
-1. (server to client) go to a page for building a village;
+1. (client) go to a page for building a village
 1. (client to server) build a village; [buildVillage.json](https://werewolf.world/example/0.2/buildVillage.json)
 1. (server to client) go to a waiting page; [waitingPageForHumanPlayer.json](https://werewolf.world/example/0.2/waitingPageForHumanPlayer.json)
 1. a host player pushes a start button (To GameController)